ddimitrioglo/kube-auth/README.md

 });
 ```

-## Plans...
+## In Progress...

-We are going to add:
+We are working on `EmailTemplate` helper now.
-- Simple object validator helper;
-- Email template engine helper.

 Have an idea how to improve this module?
-Feel fre to contribute or open an issue with `enhancement` label.
+Feel free to contribute or open an issue with `enhancement` label.

 ## License